Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

-## 镜花水月 Kyōka Suigetsu
-**fower in the miror, moon on the water**
+**镜花水月 Kyōka Suigetsu: Fower in the miror, moon on the water**
-This Unity project is for achieving something that is visible but cannot be touched and cannot be described in words.
+This Unity project is for achieving 镜花水月 that is visible but cannot be touched and cannot be described in words.
 ## Installation
 Unity 2022.3.15f1c1
 Universal RP 14.0.9